Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/replacing-user-password/guide.en-au.md

 passwd: password updated
 ```

+> [!primary]
+>
+> On a GNU/Linux distribution, **a password prompt will not display your keyboard inputs**.

-If this is not the right account, log out and then log in again via SSH with the target user, and only then change their password.
+If this is not the right account, log out and reconnect via SSH with the target user user, then change his password.

 > [!warning]
 >
 > The `passwd` command without any arguments modifies the password of the account displayed by `whoami`.
-Always check the current user before running this command.
+> Always check the current user before running this command.

 Remember to use the regular boot mode of your server when restarting it in your [OVHcloud Control Panel](/links/manager).